Dathalind/dathalind.github.io/_posts/2023-11-23-sapphire-stealer.md

 ### dnSpy

-Inside of the code, we can see more references to the costura and the Fody, confirms the use of this compression.
+Inside of the code, we can see more references to the `costura` and the `Fody`, confirms the use of this compression.
 Gives us the versions used.

 We can see an important reference to stealing user data, function `“GetUserData”`.